areanimations/CodeNaim/README.md

 # 💫 About Me:
+- looking for a job
+- 20 years old
 - Im currently working on multiple projects
 - Im still in college!
 - Im improving my reverse enginnering skills